 TEAM FORMATION

-10U and 12U: Pitchers and catchers will be distributed equitably among the available team rosters.
+10U Traveling: 10U Traveling teams are formed based on an evaluation process.
+Pitchers and catchers will be distributed equitably among the available team rosters.
+Additional 10U pitchers who participate in the evaluations will be assigned to teams as pitchers and position players.
+Coaches will be encouraged to develop them as pitchers and use them during the games when appropriate.
 The remaining players will also be distributed equitably among team rosters based on evaluation results and a modified draft by coaches and a Board selection committee.
 Teams will be seeded in the summer and fall leagues based on the anticipated skill level of the teams’ year to year.

 Players may request to play down to a lower tier team subject to board approval.
 Specifically, this allows a pitcher or catcher not rated high enough to play on the higher level team an opportunity to play down in order to pitch/catch on a lower tier team.